 Considering the question, is belief a choice?
-I’ll look at religion since it is such a deeply ingrained aspect of most cultures.
+I’ll look at belief and religion, since religion has such a strong influence on many cultures.
 Christianity is the religion with which I’m most familiar, so that’s the example I’ll use, but you can replace it with whatever religion you’d like.

 After attending a regular public school from kindergarten through second grade, I went to a Christian school for the remainder of my elementary and middle-school education.
 That, also, was not my choice.

 My friends were all Christians.
 To my awareness, I didn’t know a single atheist or even a non-Christian until high school.
 Family, teachers, and even friends told me, repeatedly, that Christianity was the absolute truth, beginning at an age before I was capable of thinking about it critically; everyone I knew agreed; and I only heard contrary ideas in the context of showing them to be ridiculous, wrong, and even evil.